DvirEzra/Disable-Remove-Device-from-Azure/README.md

 ## License

-This project is licensed under the XYZ License - see the [LICENSE](LICENSE) file for details.
+This script is licensed under the MIT License.
+Feel free to use, modify, and distribute it.